shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/best-practices-product-group.md

 1. Navigate to the **Products** tab.
 1. Select **Organize Products**.
 1. Select the group you would like to remove a product from.
 This accesses the **Edit Product** screen.
 1. Click **Remove**.
 This accesses a screen where you can search and remove the products.
 It is recommended to add or remove products from the group screen rather than product by product.
-An alternative way to remove a product from a group is from the **Product Visibility** screen:
+An alternative way to remove a product from a group is from the **Product Visibility** screen.

 1. Select **Edit Product** under the Product Details section.